 The split is already here, and most ecommerce content is still dressing for the wrong party

 Search has split into two jobs, and ecommerce brands keep writing as if every page still has to win a click from a results page.
-One job is to be read by a person who wants help deciding.
-The other job is to be retrieved by a system that wants a clean answer, a source, or a short passage it can quote without getting lost in the weeds.
-Those are different outcomes.
-They reward different page structures.
-If you keep writing every page like a generic SEO article, you end up serving neither side well, which is a very efficient way to waste a Tuesday.
+One job is to help a person decide.
+The other is to be retrieved by a system that wants a clean answer, a source, or a short passage it can quote without getting lost in the detail.

 What content gets read, and what content gets retrieved

-A Backlinko analysis of Google AI Overviews found that cited sources often come from pages with clear headings and direct answers.
-That is the pattern to pay attention to.
-Retrieval favors structure.
-If the answer is easy to find, it gets used.
 If the answer is buried, it gets skipped.
-Ecommerce brands that keep mixing these jobs into one muddy page end up with content that feels long and still says very little.
+Ecommerce brands that mix these jobs into one muddy page end up with content that feels long and still says very little.
 Length is not a strategy.
-It is often just a long apology for not being clear.
+It is often a long way of avoiding clarity.

 Why AI search changes the economics of ecommerce content